-MARIJUANA LEGALIZATION ASSAILED FOR VAST UNREPORTED VICTIMIZATIONS, $71 BILLION IN DAMAGE TO MICHIGAN AND CALIFORNIA CITIZENS, TIES TO REAL CITIZEN SLAVERY
+TRUE OR FALSE?
+POT LEGALIZATION TO SPIKE VAST UNREPORTED VICTIMIZATIONS, $71 BILLION IN DAMAGE TO CITIZENS AFFECTED BY REAL CITIZEN PRISON SLAVERY

 California and Michigan failed thus far to calculate the huge financial damages of inevitable tobacco-like settlements for marijuana companies based on their market share liability, like pharmaceutical company liability cases - or calculate the reactive marijuana-related 13th Amendment enslavement costs to a person's life due to exposure to marijuana at the time of their offense.
 The pot advocates fail to count the cost of the reactive marijuana-related 13th Amendment personal injury slavery damages to Citizens including at least 15,000 Michigan Citizens - and 56,700 California Citizens - who were high upon arrest, and are now enslaved under the "duly convicted" clause of the 13th Amendment.

 A Bureau of Justice Statistics (BJS) study found 14% of convicted prisoners had used marijuana at the time of their offense - a higher percentage than for any other drug.
 With 41,000 Michigan prisoners and 70,000 offenders under the control of the state criminal justice parole system, the number of prisoners and ex-prisoners who used marijuana at the time of their offense is 15,400 based on the BJS statistical ratio.